kauatwn/FreightCalculator/README.md

 All business rules are verified through **xUnit** and **Moq**.

 - **Domain Tests:** Verify that Entities behave correctly in isolation (e.g., Total calculation, Validations).
-- **Application Tests:** Use Mocks to verify that the `OrderService` orchestrates the `ShippingFactory` and `ShippingService` correctly without relying on external infrastructure.
+- **Application Tests:** Use Mocks to verify that the `CreateOrderUseCase` orchestrates the `ShippingFactory` and `ShippingService` correctly without relying on external infrastructure.

 ### 4. CI/CD & Quality